NRCan-IETS-CE-O-HBC/HTAP/doc/Introduction-to-HTAP.md

 1. HOT2000 v11.3 (including command-line client)
 2. HTAP scripts and configuration files.

-**a)** To download HOT2000 v11.3, visit <https://drive.google.com/drive/folders/1DY1Oae9-d9U8U-jxvRBB54EUM8Df8y-u>, and install these files in the following order:
+The HOT2000 tools command line clients should be installed as follows:

 1. vc_redist.x86.exe (install this one first)
 2. HOT2000 v11.3b90 Setup.exe (if you don't already have it)
-3. HOT2000-CLI v11.3b90 Setup.exe - **When prompted, set the destination location to C:\H2K-CLI-Min (as below)**
+3. HOT2000-CLI v11 Setup.exe - **When prompted, set the destination location to C:\H2K-CLI-Min (as below)**

 ![](img/img-1-HOT2000-setup.png)